DataTeaser/job_application/Software Developer (Front-End)/README.md

 To apply, fork then create a pull request with a dummy text file in [this repository](https://github.com/DataTeaser/jobs).
 In it, write the position you are applying for and an email where we can contact you.

 For questions or clarifications, you can create a Github issue about it.

+To know more about Datateaser, check our [website](http://www.datateaser.com/) or our [Facebook page](https://www.facebook.com/Datateaser-1559763620930573/)